-It is the responsibility of the student's (generic or advanced entry student) first clinical instructor to ensure that the student's health packet and Clinical Health Requirement Form (CHRF) are complete and correctly filed in the designated area in the Health Sciences building or secured electronic platform.
-The CHRF is to be completed before the student starts their clinical rotation.
-It is the responsibility of ALL subsequent clinical instructors to verify that the CHRF requirements are complete and current for ALL students prior to the start of their clinical rotation.
-All the required information shall be entered on the CHRF and supported by copies of all required elements.
-The CHRF form must be signed off by the clinical instructor responsible for the students in their clinical group(s) or cleared by the electronic record platform provider.
+It is the responsibility of the student's (generic or advanced entry student) first clinical instructor to verify that the student's Castle Branch health records are complete and correct and cleared for clinical requirements.
+The clinical instructor will be responsible for verification of student compliance for uploading all necessary documents to the electronic platform to be cleared for the upcoming clinical rotation.

+It is the responsibility of ALL subsequent clinical instructors to verify that the Castle Branch health records are complete and current for students prior to the start of their clinical rotation.
+All the required information shall be available on Castle Branch.
 The clinical instructor will be responsible for verification of student compliance for uploading all necessary documents to the electronic platform to be cleared for the upcoming clinical rotation.